 Although they will eat smaller seeds if that is all that’s available, cardinals prefer larger seeds like sunflower or safflower seeds, but also crushed peanuts, chunks of suet (winter only), and cracked corn.
 Cardinals possess a very strong and thick beak that is perfect for crushing these larger seeds.

 Once cardinals realize that your yard has a reliable food source they will probably become regulars to your feeder and make a home nearby.
 Cardinals do not migrate so be sure to keep your feeder full year round and not just in the warm months.
 They may come to depend on your feeder.
 Like a lot of other birds, they tend to eat most often in the mornings and evenings however you will see them all throughout the day if they have chosen your feeder as their primary food source.

 So, what is the best bird seed to attract cardinals?

 As I mentioned above, cardinals prefer larger seeds.
 A mixture of sunflower and safflower seeds make an excellent source of food for them.
-You can get a 6 pound bag of sunflower/safflower mix from Chewy or you can the same bag on Amazon, both are inexpensive and great for cardinals.
+You can get a cardinal blend on Amazon which is perfect for attracting cardinals.
 In the winter time, consider putting out some suet chunks.
 Suet is made from animal fat and provides a good source of energy for feeder birds.

 How do I attract cardinals to my feeder?